Control of McKean--Vlasov SDEs with Contagion Through Killing at a State-Dependent Intensity: Introduction

 This paper makes three main contributions.
 Firstly, in Section \ref{sec:main_results_convergence} we introduce a new and flexible mean-field control model which features killing of particles and a contagion mechanism.
 Ours is the first work that considers these features in such a general setting and, in particular, in the presence of common noise.

 Secondly, in Section \ref{sec:ps} we prove the convergence of the controlled particle system for the regularised model to the corresponding McKean--Vlasov control problem.
 We achieve this by introducing a relaxed formulation of the McKean--Vlasov control problem (cf.\@ Subsection \ref{sec:main_results_ps}) and expressing the underlying McKean--Vlasov SDE for the state process as a controlled martingale problem.
-In Subsections \ref{sec:finite_ps} to \ref{sec:mgale_problem} we show that any (approximately) optimally controlled sequence of particle systems converges subsequentially to a solution of this martingale problem.
-As such the limiting solution yields a control for the relaxed formulation, which is easily shown to be optimal.
-In other words, the controlled particle system converges to the optimum of the relaxed McKean--Vlasov control problem.
-To establish this convergence we carefully analyse the dependence of the particle system on the exponential random variables $\theta_1$,~\ldots, $\theta_N$ and prove the continuity of the killing time $\tau$ as a function of the state $X$ in the mean-field limit.
-Finally, in Subsection \ref{sec:existence_uniqueness} and \ref{sec:prove_ps}, using the theory from Djete, Possama\"i, and Tan \cite{mkv_control_limit_2020}, we show that the relaxed formulation is equivalent to the original control problem, which concludes the argument.
+In Subsections \ref{sec:finite_ps} to \ref{sec:mgale_problem} we show that any controlled sequence of particle systems converges subsequentially to a solution of this martingale problem.
+As such, the limiting solution yields a control for the relaxed formulation.
+To establish the convergence we carefully analyse the compensators of the indicator processes $I^{N, 1}$,~\ldots, $I^{N, N}$ and prove their asymptotic decorrelation.

+For relaxed controls without dependence on $\theta$, for which the mean-field limit is well-posed, we can use the theory from Djete, Possama\"i, and Tan \cite{mkv_control_limit_2020} to show that the relaxed formulation is equivalent to the strong formulation of the control problem, see Subsections \ref{sec:existence_uniqueness} and \ref{sec:prove_ps}.
+This leaves a potential gap between the relaxed formulation for controls with and without dependence on $\theta$.
+In a linear-convex setting, we can bridge the gap by constructing a control without dependence on $\theta$ from any arbitrary relaxed control while maintaining or improving the associated cost.
+The construction, carried out in Subsection \ref{eq:proof_all_equiv}, exploits the mimicking result for stochastic Fokker--Planck equations by Lacker, Shkolnikov \& Zhang \cite{lacker_mimicking_2020} together with measurable selection arguments.
+It yields a control in closed-loop form that, surprisingly, only depends on the state $X_t$ and the subprobability $\nu_t$, but not the intensity $\Lambda_t$ or the indicator $I_t = \bf{1}_{\theta > \Lambda_t}$.